biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 Age has 6 NA.

-If this was a discrete variable we could classify the NAs as "unknown" and keep them in the model, but since age is a continuous variable typically we would either remove those from the data or impute.
+If this was a discrete variable we could classify the NAs as "unknown" and keep them in the model, but since age is a continuous variable typically we would either remove those samples from the data or impute.

 ---
 * **What is the main drawback of keeping NA values for discrete variables?**